-NServiceBus uses defaults that ensure good performance in most common cases.
-While this is usually the preferred mode of operation there are situations where tuning needs to be applied.
+NServiceBus uses defaults that ensure good performance in common cases.
+While this is usually the preferred mode of operation there are situations where tuning might be desired.

 - Databases that might deadlock when getting too many concurrent requests